GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/gcsfuse/README.md

   > You should see the various variables populated with the information specific to your environment.

-- Get credentials for the GKE cluster..
+- Get credentials for the GKE cluster.

   ```sh
   gcloud container fleet memberships get-credentials ${MLP_CLUSTER_NAME} --project ${MLP_PROJECT_ID}